 There is no dress code at our church.
 Depending on the season you will find sweaters and blue jeans, shorts and T-shirts, shirts and ties, pants and blazers, skirts and blouses, or “Sunday Best” attire with even a hat or two.
 Whatever you wear, you will find enough people dressed as you are to feel comfortable.
 The sanctuary may be a bit cool so dress accordingly.
 Children particularly should wear comfortable clothes.
 They may play on the floor, work with art supplies, or go outside.
 Our congregation is more casual in dress than traditional Christian churches.
 Due to Covid, we currently meet outside for a shortened service and our children’s programming is also outside.
 Dressing for the weather and for outside play is a must if you attend in person.
 Alternatively, you can attend our online service from the comfort of your home dressed as you are.

 Where do I park?

 We have ample parking in our parking lot.
 There are two spaces designated for first time visitors by the pine trees.
 We also have 4 handicap designated parking spots close to the front door and the lawn where we have children’s programming and our outside service.

 Should I bring anything with me?

 Everything you will need for most services will be provided by the church.
 We do have some special services when we ask people to bring such things as flowers, Easter Eggs, or covered dishes.
-You are welcome to attend these services without bringing anything, and we always have enough extra at pot lucks!
+You are welcome to attend these services without bringing anything, and we always have enough extra!